 I continued to spill and drip all over the train floor.
 When I finished, my stomach stretched out to full capacity, I cleaned up my spills and took a nap until we arrived back at the Berlin Hauptbahnhof.

-I learned, on about my fifth döner, that the best time of day to eat it is when the sun’s gone down and the vendors are down to the last of the day’s meat.
+I learned, on about my fifth döner, that the best time of day to eat it in Berlin is when the sun’s gone down and the street food vendors are down to the last of the day’s meat.
 The darkness perfectly complements the flavors.
 One night coming home after the subways had closed and the only way back was through navigating the bus system and the trams, a member of our group ordered a döner and brought it onto the bus.
 We all begged for a bite of the heavenly sandwich.
 As we weaved through the dark city streets we passed the döner around between the five of us until it was completely devoured.
 When we stepped off at our stop the vendor outside the subway station was still open, recognizing us as regulars now.
 Sharing the döner hadn’t been enough for some and two of the guys lingered behind and ordered their own.
 “Eine döner, bitte” they would each say and be handed over a large lump in foil.

-I probably ate close to ten döner the month that I was there.
+I probably ate close to ten döner the month that I was in Berlin.
 Every time someone said “too many” they would get a glare from the rest of the group.
 You couldn’t eat too many, even if you had one every day, because you had only been given the opportunity to do Berlin once, or YOBO, as we would proudly shout as we stepped aside to order another.

 This post was contributed by Emily Cole, who studied abroad in Summer 2015 with AIFS in Berlin, Germany.